Updated: July 31, 2023

 Now, nearly 300 years later, visitors and locals still meet on this scenic beach!

-Note: For anyone who's wondering why I didn't choose Coast Guard Beach as Eastham's best accessible beach, it's pretty simple ...
+FYI: For anyone who's wondering why I didn't choose Coast Guard Beach as Eastham's best accessible beach, it's pretty simple ...

-Yes, Coast Guard one of the most magnificent beaches on all of Cape Cod.
+Yes, Coast Guard is one of the most magnificent beaches on all of Cape Cod.
 It's wheelchair accessible.
 And it has services that First Encounter lacks, such as lifeguards and "real" restrooms.

 But remember, we're talking about practicality here.